-I love to sing so I took private voice lessons in Grade, Middle and High Schools.
+I love to sing so I took private voice lessons in 1st Grade, Middle and High School.

 The lessons extended into college where I studied voice in the hopes I would someday be an opera star.